catalyzeio/stratum-docs/database-general.md

 ### How do database backups work?

 We perform automated backups each night.
-Access to the backups is provided via the The Platform CLI.
+Access to the backups is provided via The Platform CLI.
 You can read about how to interact with backups [here](../cli-database-backup).

 ## How do I connect to my database?